-Meanwhile, during his architectural studies at La Cambre in the early 1980s, JFO produced punk-inspired fanzines, naturally!
 Eternal child of his time, he has always supported the (epi)phenomena of the present moment, whatever they might be.
 Punk confirmed one of his early intuitions: there is no hierarchy among things; everything is of equal merit; everything is worthy of attention; everything can be connected.
-So personal anecdotes can be mixed with great history; the stalest pop culture clichés with works of art; the world’s great characters from any historical era with nameless people met while travelling around the globe; personal emotions with abstract reflections; literature with all para-literature; high Style with common writing, etc. As one of the BPS22 collections, the originals of this set of fanzines will soon be scanned and put on the museum’s website.
+So personal anecdotes can be mixed with great history; the stalest pop culture clichés with works of art; the world’s great characters from any historical era with nameless people met while travelling around the globe; personal emotions with abstract reflections; literature with all para-literature; high Style with common writing, and so on.

-The 676 editions are now accessible on the BPS22’s website.
-And because the artist has no intention of stopping, he has been invited to take up a “virtual residence” on the website and can add a new entry to his diary every week.
+The 700 editions of JFO’s diary can now be accessed via the internet.
+And because the artist has no intention of stopping, as part of his virtual residence he has been invited to add a new entry to his electronic diary every week.
 An exceptional occasion to share his work in constant evolution, if not in constant revolution.

 See Jean-François Octave’s latest 60 editions below and click here to access his 700 unabridged diaries.